 I created center supports for the outdoor pallet couch as well.
 I looked at how other benches were made and it didn’t seem right to put all the stress on side joints.
 This may not be necessary but I did it anyway.

-Planks were cut (5.5″wide x 30″ long) and set into place allowing for a slight overhang along the front.
+Cedar planks were cut (5.5″wide x 30″ long) and set into place for the sitting area, allowing for a slight overhang along the front.

 The arms look abit bare here and could use more detail, however when everything’s in place, it looks fine.

-Using the deck floor seam as a measurement reference, I placed the boards wrong side up onto the supports.
-The mounting was done from behind so the screws were invisible.
+Using the deck floor seam as a measurement reference, I placed the pallet boards good side down onto two support boards.

-See how the back height just misses the glass window view?
+See how the back height just misses the house window?
 This is the beauty of a custom build on site.

-I didn’t mount the back onto anything because I wanted it positionable depending on what pillows I had to use.
+The backrest wasn’t mounted onto anything because I wanted it positionable depending on what pillows I had to use.
 So it will just sit loose.
 Unorthodox at its best.